EricHsia7/pwdgen2/README.md

 This property will be generated and added to every component automatically by the editor.

 ### Search
-#### Search Index Creation
-This application offers a `createSearchIndex` function that creates an index for efficient search operations.
-The index contains data from saved passwords, such as passwords, websites, notes, usernames, and timestamps, making it easier to find passwords based on different criteria.

 #### Flexible Search
-It allows users to search for passwords based on specific queries.
-It supports partial matches and returns relevant results, including passwords, websites, usernames, and timestamps, that match the search query.
+This application provides a flexible search feature with an search index, enabling efficient search operations for saved passwords.
+The index includes passwords, websites, notes, usernames, and timestamps, making it simple to find passwords using various keywords.
+Users can perform specific queries, including receiving relevant results containing passwords, websites, usernames, and timestamps that match their search query.

 #### Hashtags and Date Search
 It provides the ability to search for passwords using hashtags and dates.
-Users can find passwords associated with specific hashtags and narrow down their search based on date ranges.
+Users can find passwords associated with specific hashtags and narrow down their search based on date.

 #### Password Length Search
 The library allows users to search for passwords based on their length.
 This feature is particularly useful when looking for passwords with specific security requirements.